J0rgeSerran0/Decent-Sampler-Samples/README.md

 I have prepared the Samples as **.dslibrary** because is easy to download and load from the **Decent Sampler**

-Take in account that I am not responsible about this Samples and how you are going to use them
+Take in account that I am not responsible about these Samples and how you are going to use them

 I am sharing these Samples for enjoy and learn how to use them with **Decent Sampler**